machanism-org/machai/genai-client/README.md

 2. Use the `GenAIProvider` and `GenAIProviderManager` classes to access provider features.
 3. Check the [prompts.properties](src/main/resources/prompts.properties) file for prompt configuration.

-## Documentation
-See `src/site/markdown` for additional documentation (site folder may require manual setup).

-## Support
-For issues or questions, contact: info@machanism.org

 ## License
 This project is licensed under the Apache License 2.0.
 See [LICENSE.txt](LICENSE.txt) for details.